-On Dr. Bredesen's website, the homepage states that “the Bredesen Protocol™ provides a comprehensive personalized program designed to improve cognition and support the reversal of cognitive decline of Subjective Cognitive Impairment (SCI), Mild Cognitive Impairment (MCI), and early Alzheimer’s disease.
+On Dr. Bredesen’s website, the homepage states that “the Bredesen Protocol™ provides a comprehensive personalized program designed to improve cognition and support the reversal of cognitive decline of Severe Cognitive Impairment (SCI), Mild Cognitive Impairment (MCI), and early Alzheimer’s disease.
 Continued research and testing by Dr. Bredesen began by evolving MEND into The Bredesen Protocol™, which has identified new and previously unrecognized causes of Alzheimer’s disease.”

 The Bredesen Protocol addresses all facets and possible causes of Alzheimer’s disease that includes lifestyle, medication, and nutrition.
 Dr. Bredesen looks to reverse the cognitive fog experienced by those with Alzheimer’s disease through a personalized plan that encompasses diet, lifestyle, as well as medication.
 This approach is deemed ReCODE.

 In his book, The End of Alzheimer’s: The First Program to Prevent and Reverse Cognitive Decline, Dr. Bredesen describes how Alzheimer’s is like a roof with thirty six holes, you can plug a one or two, but you will only slow the inevitable unless you plug them all.
 While current Alzheimer’s drugs work by plugging one or two of these holes, the ReCODE aids in plugging many more.